jpetazzo/intro-to-docker/slides/Connecting_Containers_With_Links/Body.md

     @@@ Sh
     $ docker ps -l

-<!SLIDE printonly>
+---
+class: extra-details

-# Confirming that our application works properly
+## Confirming that our application works properly

 Finally, let's browse to our application and confirm it's working.

     @@@ Sh
     http://<yourHostIP>:<port>

-<!SLIDE>
+---
-# Links and environment variables
+## Links and environment variables

 In addition to the DNS information, Docker will automatically set environment variables in our container, giving extra details about the linked container.